adamaltmejd/research_project_theme/README.md

 ## "Projects" page

-The theme features a special "Projects" section page.
-For it to work properly, make sure the section is called "projects" (sub-pages should be stored in `content/projects/`).
+The theme features a special "Research" section page.
+For it to work properly, make sure the section is called "research" (sub-pages should be stored in `content/research/`).
 See the example site.

 ## Required Configuration